rtgarden/house/README.md

-Issue tracker and open source hardware for my house
+Maintenance, repair, sensor deployment and open source hardware for my house
 ===================================================

+sensor location and appliance positioning.

+room by room maintenance

+repair que

 Catalog of 3D printed parts used to fix up or otherwise enhance my house.
-Also includes issue tracker for things needing handyman attention.
-Next: sensor location and appliance positioning.